ZachWatkins/zachwatkins.github.io/presentations/jquery-plugin-development/index.md

 [[toc]]

-Would you like to learn how to create a jQuery plugin?
-This presentation is an introduction to jQuery plugin development.
-It covers the basics of creating a simple jQuery plugin which follows recommended practices.
-The presentation demonstrates the basic jQuery plugin structure, how to allow for user extensions, and how to document your plugin.
-It also covers how to publish your plugin to NPM and how to manage your plugin's source code on Github.

 ## Example Plugin

 The example plugin is designed to parse the text content of an element into keys and values and attach the resulting JavaScript object to each element during runtime.